evelyn-s-hu/DH151-CIA/README.md

 - Comparing hate crime/ incidents in 2-5 states by layering maps of hate crime/ incidents and the demographics of certain racial or social groups in order to analyze the potential correlation between the trend of hate crimes/ incidents and the demographic of the people living there.
 Potential research questions:
   - Is there a correlation between the racial demographic of a state and the amount of hate crimes/ incidents committed against each racial group?
   - How do we explain this correlation?
 - Media reports of hate crimes across the US and the disparity in reports made by local law enforcement agencies.
-In this case, media reports substitute the personal accounts of hate crimes experienced and may include data that is not necessarily reported in official police data (“Why people don’t report hate incidents”).
+In this case, media reports substitute the personal accounts of hate crimes experienced and may include data that is not necessarily reported in official police data ("[Why people don’t report hate incidents](https://www.propublica.org/article/confusion-fear-cynicism-why-people-dont-report-hate-incidents)").
 The research questions we’d like to answer is:
   - Where are hate crimes being the most reported in the United States?
   - How do the amount of hate crimes being reported compare to the corresponding minority population?
 (Is there a large Asian population in an area that experiences many reports of Asian hate crimes?)
   - How does the media data compare to police data?
 Is data missing from one or the other sources?